survivejs/react-book/manuscript/05_react_and_flux.md

 Note that assigning an id (`NoteStore` in this case) to a store isn't absolutely required.
 It is a good practice, however, as it protects the code against minification and possible id collisions.
 These ids become important when we persist the data.

-We have almost integrated Flux to our application.
-Now we have a set of Actions that provide an API for manipulating `Notes` data.
+We have almost integrated Flux to our application now.
+We have a set of Actions that provide an API for manipulating `Notes` data.
 We also have a Store for actual data manipulation.
 We are missing one final bit - integration with our View.
-It will have to listen to the Store and be able to trigger Actions.
+It will have to listen to the Store and be able to trigger Actions to complete the cycle.

 T> The current implementation is naive in that it doesn't validate parameters in any way.
 It would be a very good idea to validate the object shape to avoid incidents during development.
 [Flow](http://flowtype.org/) based gradual typing provides one way to do this.
 Alternatively you could write nice tests.
 That's a good idea regardless.